TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Introduction

 A constraint model of the Knight's Tour is presented in Figure \ref{fig:KnightsTourModel}.
-We will refer to this as the {\em Sequence} model to distinguish it from an alternative presented in Section \ref{sec:KnightsTour}.
-The model in the figure is a natural formulation of the problem, using the available arithmetic and logical operators in the language to capture the legal moves of the knight.
-However, it is also na{\"i}ve in that its performance in terms of constraint propagation is weak, as we will discuss below.
+We will refer to this as the {\em sequence} model to distinguish it from an alternative presented in Section \ref{sec:KnightsTour}.
+The model in the figure is a formulation of the problem from the 2008 CSP solver competition\footnote{Archived as of 28 July 2009 at \url{https://web.archive.org/web/20090728111748/http://www.cril.univ-artois.fr/~lecoutre/research/benchmarks/benchmarks.html}}, investigated experimentally by \shortciteA{Rendl2009:automatically} using the available arithmetic and logical operators in the language to capture the legal moves of the knight.
+However, its performance in terms of constraint propagation is weak, as we will discuss below.

 The location of the knight is encoded as a single integer (\(nx+y\)) where \((x,y)\) are the coordinates of the knight on the board (from 0).
-The \textit{sequence} model simply has a one-dimensional matrix of variables (\texttt{tour}), with \texttt{tour[i]} representing the location of the knight at timestep $i$.
-The constraints enforce that initially the knight is at the given location, the moves are all different, and each adjacent pair \texttt{tour[i]} and \texttt{tour[i+1]} corresponds to a knight's move.
+The \textit{sequence} model simply has a one-dimensional matrix of variables (\code{tour}), with \code{tour[i]} representing the location of the knight at timestep $i$.
+The constraints enforce that initially the knight is at the given location, the moves are all different, and each adjacent pair \code{tour[i]} and \code{tour[i+1]} corresponds to a knight's move.
 As presented in the figure, the knight's move constraint contains two location variables and is naturally expressed using integer division and modulo to obtain the \(x\) and \(y\) coordinates.
 The constraint states that the absolute difference in the \(y\) coordinates is 1, and for \(x\) coordinates is 2, or vice versa.

 The knight's move constraint is a relatively complex expression: a disjunction of conjunctions of reified arithmetic expressions, in which the absolute value of the difference between scaled adjacent {\tt tour} variables is compared with a constant.
 Typically this constraint will propagate poorly for two different reasons.
 Firstly, some solvers implement modulo and absolute value poorly.
 Secondly, the constraint as a whole will propagate poorly, as most solvers will wait until the value of one side of the disjunct is known before propagating the other.